Let's talk about Kombucha!

 Next, we'll present you with couple of pictures.
 Let's see if you get what is the one common factor linking them, that is besides the fact that they are all about Kombucha.

-Where the fermentation magic happens.
+Below is where the fermentation magic happens.

 It is GLASS!